ROCm/rocSOLVER/docs/index.rst

 rocSOLVER documentation
 ********************************************************************

-rocSOLVER is an implementation of `LAPACK routines <https://www.netlib.org/lapack/explore-html/modules.html>`_ on top of `AMD's open source ROCm platform <https://rocm.docs.amd.com/>`_. rocSOLVER is implemented in the `HIP programming language <https://rocm.docs.amd.com/projects/HIP/>`_ and optimized for AMD's latest discrete GPUs.
+rocSOLVER is an implementation of `LAPACK routines <https://www.netlib.org/lapack/explore-html/modules.html>`_ on top of :doc:`AMD's open source ROCm platform <rocm:index>`. rocSOLVER is implemented in the :doc:`HIP programming language <hip:index>` and optimized for AMD's latest discrete GPUs.

-The code is open and hosted at: https://github.com/ROCm/rocSOLVER
+The code is open and hosted at: `<https://github.com/ROCm/rocSOLVER>`__

 The rocSOLVER documentation is structured as follows: